 Museum of Childhood

 These walking tours begin on the Royal Mile at the Mercat cross.
 They do excellent ghost walks which involve a trip down to the Blair Street underground vaults.
 The tour guides are brilliant at keeping everyone entertained.
 There is also history tours for those a little less brave.
-Mercat Tours
+Hear tales from Edinburgh's sometimes grisly past, learn about the less savoury characters and have a giggle as you imagine Edinburgh as it used to be.

 Gorgie City Farm

 Guaranteed to make the kids smile Edinburgh Zoo is home to over 1000 animals including the UK’s only giant pandas.
 There is a new meerkat plaza, a wallaby walk, a pretty cool chimpanzee enclosure and a huge penguin area where you can watch them swim, sunbathe and feed.
-Sometimes there is even babies!
-Edinburgh Zoo
+Sometimes there are even babies!
+Pay extra for a keeper experience and the children can have a go at looking after the animals themselves.
+There is a popular penguin parade and shows and exhibitions throughout the day.

 Butterfly and Insect World